Taking Your Baby's Temperature

 How to Take a Rectal Temperature in Your Baby

-- Place a thick slab of petroleum jelly on the base of the thermometer.
+- Place a thick slab of petroleum jelly on the base of the thermometer, the end with the metal bulb.

 - Put your baby on his stomach or hold his legs up near his ears while he's on his back.